arv100kri/Cognitive-Services/Content/en-us/KES/DataFormat.md

 Each line in the file specifies the attribute values of an object in [JSON format](http://json.org/) with UTF-8 encoding.
 In addition to the attributes defined in the [schema](SchemaFormat.md), each object has an optional "logprob" attribute that specifies the relative log probability among the objects.
+When the service returns objects in order of decreasing probability, we can use "logprob" to indicate the return order of matching objects.
 Given a probability *p* between 0 and 1, the corresponding log probability can be computed as log(*p*), where log() is the natural log function.
 When no value is specified for logprob, the default value 0 is used.